riczhao/CarND-MPC-Project/README.md

 It needs a tradeoff between compution complexity and prediction accuracy.

-I played around with those parameters, and I chos N=10, dt=0.1
+I played around with those parameters, and I chose N=10, dt=0.1.

 ## 3. Polynomial Fitting and MPC Preprocessing

 I use order 3 to do poly fit.
-We'll need to translate the state to car co-ordinate system.
+We'll need to translate the co-ordinates to car co-ordinate system.

 In the MPC I save the (x,y) of the future position estimations for plotting it on the simulator (green line).

-## 4. handle latency
+## 4. Model Predictive Control with Latency
 I advance the state by 0.1s before feed it to MPC.

+## 5. Simulation
+It can run well at 20MPH.

 ## Dependencies